Elizabeth, New Jersey: North End / North Elizabeth

 The North End, also known as "North Elizabeth", is a diverse working-class neighborhood.
-The borders are approximately the Arch north to the city line between North Broad Street and US 1&9.
+The borders are approximately the Arch north to the city line between North Broad Street and U.S. Route 1&9.
 It was developed mostly in the 1920s for workers in the Duesenberg automobile plant (later Durant Auto, Burry Biscuits and Interbake Foods).
 The area was heavily settled by the Irish and then Portuguese.
-The North End has easy access to New York and Newark via its own NJ Transit train station, Routes 1&9 and the NJ Turnpike.
-The neighborhood also has Crane Square, the Historic Nugents Tavern, and Kellogg Park and its proximity to Newark Liberty International Airport.
-There is currently a plan in place to develop the former Interbake Foods facility into shopping and residential townhouses and condominiums.
+The North End has easy access to New York City and Newark via its own NJ Transit train station, Routes 1 and 9 and the New Jersey Turnpike.
+The neighborhood also has Crane Square, the Historic Nugents Tavern, and Kellogg Park, and is near Newark Liberty International Airport.
+There is a current plan to develop the former Interbake Foods facility into shopping and residential townhouses and condominiums.
 This community contains many larger one and two-family homes that have been rebuilt over the past decade.
 North Elizabeth also features many well-kept apartment houses and condominium units on and around North Avenue that are home to professionals who work in New York or the area.
 The only Benedictine women's community in New Jersey is located at Saint Walburga Monastery on North Broad Street.